 This online course allows you to start anytime and move at your own pace.
-Take a screenshot of the course completion window and save it to confirm your completion unless you choose to pay for the certificate (which is not a requirement).
+Take a screenshot of the course completion window and save it to confirm your completion.

-APA style is a professional language (watch this YouTube-4:27) designed to standardize scientific writing or academic writing.
+APA style is a professional language (watch this YouTube, 4:27) designed to standardize scientific and academic writing.
 It is used by over 250 nursing journals!
-It is a way of documenting and communicating research and the writing style you will be using throughout your program.
-APA style does take time to learn and much practice, but using APA style correctly helps establish your credibility.
+The format is used to document and communicate research.
+It is the writing style you will be using throughout your program.
+Using APA style correctly helps establish your credibility.

 Your goal right now is to understand the scope of the APA resources available to you, rather than memorize the pages or content.
 Go to the CSS Library website.
 This is the front door of many types of resources.
 Click on the Getting Started tab.
 Explore the following and bookmark sites that help you format APA: